AliMorty/AliMorty.github.io/_posts/2019-11-06-Stochastic-Online-Matching.md

 It seems that this algorithm works well!
 Now we want to find the worst-case scenario.
 We want to make sure that our algorithm is a good one.
 This might be the hardest part because we need to put ourselves in the shoes of the adversary.
 Adversary’s job is not an easy task.
 Knowing the algorithm, he wants to find the worst case! <br>

 ## Randomized Primal-Dual Analysis
-One of the easiest ways to find a bound on the worst-case scenario on the expected competitive ratio, (E(Online)/(|offline|)) is to use the primal-dual analysis explained in Devanur et al. (SODA13).
+One of the easiest ways to find a bound on the worst-case scenario on the expected competitive ratio, $ \frac{E(ALG)}{Offline} $ is to use the primal-dual analysis explained in Devanur et al. (SODA13).
 The great thing about the primal-dual analysis is that it decouples out the complexity of thinking about all possible combinations of edges that might be in the worst-case setting.
 Instead, it encapsulates all the information needed for analyzing the worst case in the dual variables.
 The idea of this type of analysis is as follows:<br>
 We want to show that for any possible bipartite graph, the ratio ()